Free startup ideas.Browse

 +

 Default to per-seat or per-workspace monthly pricing for B2B and a flat single-tier monthly price for prosumer/micro SaaS.
-Avoid usage-based pricing for v1 — it creates anxiety in buyers who can't predict their bill, and it slows down sales conversations.
-The Pricing Strategies lens in IdeaTwister surfaces variations across all common models so you don't anchor on the wrong one early.
+Avoid usage-based pricing for v1 - it creates anxiety in buyers who can't predict their bill, and it slows down sales conversations.
+The Pricing Strategies angle in IdeaTwister surfaces opportunities across all common models so you don't anchor on the wrong one early.

 Should my first SaaS be B2B or B2C?